fastrgv/Reliquarium/README.md

 ------------------------------------------------------
-GNU/Linux => lbuildAll.sh (GNU Ada)
+Linux => lbuildAll.sh (GNU Ada)

 utilizes the uncommon relocatable libraries (mainly GLFW) that are delivered in this bundle under ./libs/.
-This is used to build a dynamically linked [gnu/linux] executable, which should run in the presence of ./libs, whether or not your system has those libraries installed.
+This is used to build a dynamically linked [linux] executable, which should run in the presence of ./libs, whether or not your system has those libraries installed.

 ## What is special about this project?
 It uses the Ada programming language and modern OpenGL methods, with textures, shaders and uniforms.
-Compiles and runs on Windows, OSX, & GNU/Linux systems.
+Compiles and runs on Windows, OSX, & Linux systems.

 Focusing on portability, transparency, and open source freedom, this project relies exclusively on F.O.S.S. tools:  a thin GLFW3 binding, a thin OpenGL binding, a PNG reader by Stephen Sanguine & Dimitry Anisimkov, OpenAL-Audio with a homebrew binding, and an Ada compiler.